frida/frida-website/_i18n/en/_docs/stalker.md

 * `BLRABZ`

-For simplicity, in the remainder of this article, we will refer to this collection of instructions as "call instructions".
+For simplicity, in the remainder of this article, we will refer to this collection of instructions as “call instructions”.

 ### Frames

-Whenever stalker encounters a call, it stores the return address and the address of the intstumented return block in a structure and adds these to a stack stored in a data-structure of its own.
-It uses when emitting call and return events as well as tracking call depth.
+Whenever stalker encounters a call, it stores the return address and the address of the instrumented return block forwarder in a structure and adds these to a stack stored in a data-structure of its own.
+It uses this as a speculative optimization, and also as a heuristic to approximate the call depth when emitting call and return events. well as tracking call depth.

 ```